 Research Africa is the only publication to comprehensively track research policy across Africa’s capital cities and universities, providing detailed coverage of research-related issues.
 Compiled by our experienced editorial staff in Cape Town, South Africa, Research Africa is published online with a thorough, weekly digest of research policy news from all over the continent.

 - Research Africa Projects

-Research Africa is a partner on or involved with several projects in Africa at any given time.
-To read more about what we are involved with at present, visit the Research Africa projects page.
+Research Africa is a partner on several projects at any given time.
+To read more about what we are working on at present, visit the Research Africa partnerships and projects page.

 - About Research Africa

 Research Africa offers comprehensive, global coverage of news about science, technology and innovation policies, and the use of research to provide solutions to Africa’s development needs.
 It is also the definitive source of information about sponsors of African science and development research funding programmes, and brings you details of all their calls for applications for funding.

 Research Africa exists to inform senior researchers, research managers, administrators and everyone interested in the science and innovation research strategy of their institution, their country, and the international agencies.

 Africa is a large and rapidly growing market for research, as seen in the numbers of funding opportunities that are open to researchers.
 The most frequent sponsors of research in Africa include the National Research Foundation and Medical Research Council in South Africa, the UK Department for International Development, the World Health Organization, the World Bank and various national development organisations, such as USAID, NZAID, and AUSAID.
 Subject matter varies, but much of the funding is for agricultural programmes and healthcare research, especially work on diseases such as tuberculosis and HIV/Aids.